bitsycore/KTC/README.md

 ## License

-This project is proprietary.
-All rights reserved.
+This project is licenced under MIT licence, see LICENSE.md